infopulse/dMock/design.md

 ## unsorted ideas

-- [ ] On request get all rules for method, path, headers, body
+- [ ] On request get all rules for method, path, headers, body. all rules od the mock should match
 - [ ] add cache for rules, update on rules update
 - [ ] setup default data in migrations
 - [x] create init migration using `aerich init -t dmock.settings.DB_CONFIG --location dmock/models/migrations -s .`